yash-jaind/Cloud-Storage/README.md

 # Secure Cloud File Storage System

-A web application where users can securely upload, download, and manage their files online.
+This project is a simple cloud storage web application where users can upload, download, and manage their files securely.
+It also includes user authentication and basic file protection features.

 ## Technologies Used
 - Node.js